 So how does this tie to Fuel Up?
 Well, Fuel Up is all about developing healthy eating and physical activity habits.
 Research shows that improved nutrition, including breakfast, and increased physical activity can lead to improved academic performance.
 Eating breakfast at school can help kids be more attentive, behave better and achieve higher test scores. [i] After all, healthy students are better students.
 The Wellness Impact: Enhancing Academic Success through Healthy School Environments highlights the connection between nutrition, physical activity and academic performance.

-Fuel Up, with support from partners like Share Our Strength and Dean Foods, wants to make sure all kids fuel up with a healthy breakfast.
+Fuel Up, with support from partners like Share Our Strength, wants to make sure all kids fuel up with a healthy breakfast.
 Whether it be the traditional cafeteria breakfast, breakfast in the classroom or the grab-and-go variety, this meal can help provide ALL students with the nutrition they need to succeed in the classroom.

 We’ve established that breakfast is crucial.
 Unfortunately, millions of kids aren’t eating this important meal.
 One study shows that more than 60 percent of students do not eat breakfast each day. [ii] This may be due to the desire to sleep longer, hectic mornings or lack of food at home.
 Forget the reasons.
 Focus on the problem.
 Kids are showing up to school hungry.
 They are not ready to learn.